-How the 'Three Wise Men from the East' ended up in Cologne – DW – 01/06/2025
+How the 'three wise men from the east' ended up in Cologne – DW – 01/06/2025

 Many Romans renounced the gods of antiquity and embraced the new faith.
 Among them was Helena, the emperor's mother.
 She also embarked on finding all possible places and objects that had something to do with Jesus of Nazareth.

 In Jerusalem, she allegedly discovered his grave and also the cross on which he is said to have died.
-During her search for relics, she is said to have found the grave of the Three Wise Men.
+During her search for relics, she is said to have found the grave of the Magi, also known as the three wise men.

 Although the three visitors are popularly referred to as kings, in the Bible they are rather described as wise men, in some translations astrologers or magi — priests specialized in the study of the stars.